FredM67/PVRouter-3-phase/README.md

 Support has been added to force full power on all loads.
 In my variant, that's used to switch the heater one during off-peak period if not enough surplus has been routed during the day.
 Here, to optimize the behaviour, a temp-sensor will be used to check the temperature of the water and decide to switch on or not during night.

 ### temperature sensor
 For the moment, just reading.
-It'll be used to optimize force full power, to make the right decision during might.
+It'll be used to optimize force full power, to make the right decision during night.